RishavMishraRM/Insurance_Premium_Prediction/README.md

 Predictive Modeling: Utilize machine learning algorithms to build a predictive model capable of estimating restaurant ratings based on input features.

+Interface: Interact with the model through an intuitive user interface that allows users to input restaurant features and receive a predicted rating.

 ### Folder Structure

 ```console